daihuaye/visualtabs/README.md

 Lead Developer: Daifu Ye

 Developer: Daihua Ye

 The project is written in javascript and html.
-I help my brother to test and solve some problems in javascript.
+I help my brother to test and resolve issues.

-The project is mainly developed by Daifu Ye.

 What we got from the project:
 1, understand how functional programing in javascript work